Rarible vs OpenSea: Which One Is The Right Platform for You?

 NFT marketplaces are platforms like Amazon or eBay.
 You buy and sell goods on Amazon and eBay.
-You also store, display, trade, and sometimes mint NFTs on NFT marketplaces.
+You also store, display, trade, and sometimes mint NFTs on an NFT marketplace.

-If you want to access and use NFT marketplaces to buy, list, or mint an NFT, you must do the following:
+If you want to access and use an NFT marketplace to buy, list, or mint an NFT, you must do the following: